boa-dev/temporal/CONTRIBUTING.md

 ## Testing and debugging

-For more information on testing and debuggin `temporal_rs`.
+For more information on testing and debugging `temporal_rs`.
 Please see the [testing overview](./docs/testing.md).